CurtisNewbie/miso/doc/pprof.md

 # pprof

 If configured, miso exposes pprof http endpoints for debugging performance.
-Http endpoints for pprof are by default disabled.
-You can enable it as follows:
+The http endpoints for pprof are only enabled on non-prod mode.
+You can enable it in production mode as follows:

 ```yaml
 server: